 It was the only yoga practice I felt called to (and could manage) during that time.
 An accepting, loving, caring refuge.
 Deeply healing, all-seeing.

 Since then, restorative yoga continues to be a steady companion in my practice and life.
 I feel honoured and a responsibility to share it wisely.
 It is a powerful and much needed practice for our time.

-It creates space on all levels of our being and nourishes our organs.
+Restorative yoga creates space on all levels of our being and nourishes our organs.
 We move into the parasympathetic response of the autonomic nervous system i.e. from the stress reaction/fight or flight to the relaxation response/rest and digest.
 The body/mind has the opportunity to recalibrate and return to homeostasis, our optimal physiological functioning.
-Restorative yoga promotes the body's natural healing process and is beneficial for stress-related conditions that are so common these days.
+Restorative yoga promotes the body’s natural healing process and is beneficial for the many stress-related conditions that are so common these days.

 Our awareness and experience travel through the koshas, the layers of our being: our physical, mental, emotional, energetic, subtle and bliss bodies.
-We have a felt-sense of integration and connection, and this expands to all those with whom we are in contact and relationship, and through them to many others in turn whom we do not even know.
+We return to a felt-sense of integration, connection and compassion.
+The impact of this extends to all those with whom we are in contact and relationship, and through them to many others in turn whom we do not even know.